JacoboLansac/audits/solo/pinlink-phase1-audit.md

 In `PinLink_Staking.unstakeAll()` and `claimReward()`, the array of unstakes is iterated, even when the stakes have been already processed/withdrawn.
 Once this happens, no more gas should be spent on iterating them.

-Moreover, the indexes will avoid a possible gas exhaustion in the functions when `userStakes` is not limited.
+Moreover, the indexes will avoid possible gas exhaustion in the functions when `userStakes` is not limited.

 #### Recommendation